lucywoodman/the-happy-space-co/README.md

 5. As a side-hustler, I want to know when I can use the workspaces, so that I can work in the evenings and weekends on my business.
 6. As a local business owner, I want to know the cost of the workspaces, so that I can determine whether it is within budget.
 7. As a non-local visitor, I want to know how close the venue is to the town center, so that I won't get lost in an area I don't know.
+8. As a first time visitor, I want the site to be responsive, so that I can view information about the venue while on the go.
-8. As a first time visitor, I want to know how good the internet connection is, so that I can be sure that I can run video calls without a hitch.
+9. As a first time visitor, I want to know how good the internet connection is, so that I can be sure that I can run video calls without a hitch.
-9. As a first time visitor, I want to know how to reserve workspaces, so I can make a booking.
+10. As a first time visitor, I want to know how to reserve workspaces, so I can make a booking.
-10. As a first time visitor, I want to know where I can ask questions about the venue, so that I can get all the information I need before booking.
+11. As a first time visitor, I want to know where I can ask questions about the venue, so that I can get all the information I need before booking.

 #### Returning visitors

-11. As a returning visitor, I want to be able to submit feedback, so that the business owners can consider my thoughts for future website/venue updates.
+12. As a returning visitor, I want to be able to submit feedback, so that the business owners can consider my thoughts for future website/venue updates.
-12. As a returning visitor, I want a reminder of the address/see a map, so that I can plan my route.
+13. As a returning visitor, I want a reminder of the address/see a map, so that I can plan my route.
-13. As a returning visitor, I want a reminder of the phone number/email address, so that I can contact the venue directly with any questions.
+14. As a returning visitor, I want a reminder of the phone number/email address, so that I can contact the venue directly with any questions.
-14. As a returning visitor, I want to know the venue's social media accounts, so that I can share my location/experiences with friends/colleagues on social media.
+15. As a returning visitor, I want to know the venue's social media accounts, so that I can share my location/experiences with friends/colleagues on social media.

 #### Business owner

-15. As the business owner, I want more bookings, so that my business can succeed.
+16. As the business owner, I want more bookings, so that my business can succeed.
-16. As the business owner, I want to to show how amazing our service/venue is, so that I can feel proud and that everyone will talk about it.
+17. As the business owner, I want to to show how amazing our service/venue is, so that I can feel proud and that everyone will talk about it.
-17. As the business owner, I want a way for visitors to be able to contact me directly through the website, so that I can help with special requests.
+18. As the business owner, I want a way for visitors to be able to contact me directly through the website, so that I can help with special requests.
+19. As the business owner, I want visitors to never have to use the browser's back button, so that they feel they have control over the site.

 ## Design